-Once you have defined your external tables in Hive, you can query the database to select from the Hive table.
+Once you have defined your external tables in Hive, you should be able to do a SELECT to see the data stored in them.
 For example:

 hive> SELECT * FROM PortfolioDemo.Stocks;

-Any other query besides a SELECT * in Hive runs as a MapReduce job.
+Any other query besides a SELECT * in Hive will run as a MapReduce job.